franciscovillaescusa/CMD/docs/source/index.rst

    :alt: CMD logo
    :class: with-shadow float-left

-CMD is a publicly available collection of hundreds of thousands 2D maps and 3D grids containing different properties of the gas, dark matter, and stars from more than 2,000 different universes.
-The data has been generated from thousands of state-of-the-art (magneto-)hydrodynamic and gravity-only N-body simulations from the CAMELS project.
+CMD is a publicly available collection of hundreds of thousands 2D maps and 3D grids containing different properties of the gas, dark matter, and stars from more than 3,000 different universes.
+The data has been generated from thousands of state-of-the-art (magneto-)hydrodynamic and gravity-only N-body simulations from the `CAMELS project <https://camels.readthedocs.io>`_.

 .. figure:: movie.gif